Comprehensive Mailchimp Review: Is It the Right Tool?

 Mailchimp’s email templates are easy to use but limit customization.
 Basic design elements can be changed, but creating complex layouts may need custom HTML and CSS.
 This can be challenging for users without coding skills.

 The drag-and-drop editor has limited design flexibility.
-Brands that require detailed customization may struggle to match their visual identity fully.
+Brands that require detailed customization may struggle to fully match their visual identity.
 They may need extra design work or developer help to achieve their desired look.

 5. Limited Customer Support

-Mailchimp offers limited customer support for lower-tier plans, with free and basic users only accessing email support, leading to slower response times.
+Mailchimp offers limited customer support for lower-tier plans, with free and basic users receiving only email support, resulting in slower response times.
 Higher-tier plans provide faster support options like live chat, but there's no phone support even for premium users.

 This can be frustrating, especially for businesses facing urgent issues or technical difficulties, as all support is email or chat-based, potentially delaying resolution during critical campaign deadlines.